-- Save it for your holiday gingerbread houses.
+- Save it for constructing holiday gingerbread houses.

-- Make little bags or packages with thank you tags and leave them for the mail carrier, UPS driver or trash collector.
+- Create small gift bags with thank you tags and leave them for your mail carrier, UPS driver, or trash collector.

-- Donate it to a local nursing home, food bank, homeless shelter or children’s hospital.
-Candy can provide a much needed pick me up in these places.
+- Share the love by donating candy to a local nursing home, food bank, homeless shelter, or children’s hospital.
+It can provide a much-needed pick-me-up in these places.